flatironinstitute/ccn-software-sfn-2025/docs/source/index.md

 ### **Optional**: Install pynaviz

-During the first day, we will demonstrate [pynaviz](https://pynapple-org.github.io/pynaviz/) a new package under development which provides interactive, high-performance visualizations designed to work seamlessly with Pynapple time series and video data.
+During the first day, we will demonstrate [pynaviz](https://pynapple-org.github.io/pynaviz/), a new package under development which provides interactive, high-performance visualizations designed to work seamlessly with Pynapple time series and video data.
 It allows synchronized exploration of neural signals and behavioral recordings.

-**This section is optional.** If you would like to run pynaviz on your machine, follow the steps outlined here, but if you do not, you will still be able to watch and follow along.
+**This installation section is optional.** If you would like to run pynaviz on your machine, follow the steps outlined here, but if you do not, you will still be able to watch and follow along.
 As `pynaviz` is under active development, there is a higher chance that you will have installation issues here (especially if you have a Windows machine).
 If this installation fails and you would like help trying to get it working, come to our installation help session in the Omni San Diego Hotel, Gallery 1, from noon to 6pm on Wednesday, November 12.

 1. Install pynaviz with the pyqt backend:
     ::::::{tab-set}